foundersandcoders/our-site-v1-DEFUNCT/README.md

 $ harp server _harp
 ```

 Pull requests should be made with master as the base.
-Master is uncompiled so leave your pulls uncompiled too.
+Master is uncompiled so leave your pull requests uncompiled too.

 The repo owner will merge your pull, pull master into gh-pages, compile and push to gh-pages.